 The solicitors at Stephen Lickrish & Associates frequently represent people who have been arrested for being drunk and disorderly.
 We represent clients in Greater Manchester and the North West, as well as throughout the Country.
 If you, or someone you know, have been arrested for an offence or are facing a Court allegation, contact us to see how we can help you.

-Drunk and Disorderly Offences Solicitors in Manchester, England
+Drunk and Disorderly Offences Solicitors in Manchester, London, Birmingham, England & Wales

-Offering specialist advice and representation on cases of Drunk and Disorderly, Stephen Lickrish & Associates Solicitors in Manchester can help.
+Offering specialist advice and representation on cases of Drunk and Disorderly, Stephen Lickrish & Associates Solicitors in Manchester, London, Birmingham, England & Wales can help.
 Contact us today by calling us at 0161 237 1913 or on 0800 988 64 22 for 24-hour legal advice.
 Alternatively, contact us by filling out an enquiry form.